Avenel Cooperative Housing Project: Modifications and restoration

 Over the years, the units had been substantially modified by homeowners, and all but one had expanded the living space to include the outdoor patio area.
 Also, though built for families of four, most owners had found the units more comfortable for two persons and had converted the master bedrooms into dens.

 Preservation architect Gordon Olschlager moved into one of the units in 1992 and restored it using Ain's original drawings.
 Olschlager removed additions that were not part of Ain's original design.
 Olschlager also restored the sliding glass walls and sliding wood room dividers.
 Olschlager did not reverse all of the modifications, however, noting: "When you talk to people who know Gregory Ain, they say that he would have been comfortable with people personalizing their space."
 Olschlager won a Merit Award in the Western Home Awards for his work on the Avenel Cooperative.

 By 2002, the units had become "magnets for architecture buffs" and were selling for "well over $300,000."

 Historic designation

-Avenel Homes was listed in the National Register of Historic Places in 2005.
+Avenel Homes was listed in the National Register of Historic Places in 2005 and as a Los Angeles Historic-Cultural Monument in 2021.